Glossary of Rental Terms

 The criteria are median household income or below as rated by the national government or a local government by a recognized housing affordability index.

-In real estate and lodging, an amenity is a desirable function or service considered benefiting the property and increases its value – exercise center, community areas, and common areas.
+An amenity is a desirable function or service considered benefiting the property and increasing its value – exercise center, community areas, and common areas in real estate and lodging.

 Amount of advance notice

 The number of days’ notice must be given before a change in the tenancy can take effect.
 Usually, the amount of advance notice is the same as the number of days between rent payments.

 For example, in a month-to-month tenancy, the landlord usually must give the tenant 30 days’ advance written notice that the landlord is increasing the security deposit amount.

 The leading membership organization representing commercial office building and multi-family residential real estate offices in the DC area